DarlanSchmeller/InNOut-Project/README.md

-# :briefcase: InʼNʼOut — Sistema de Controle de Ponto
+# :briefcase: InʼNʼOut — Time Tracking System

-## :globe_with_meridians: Visão Geral
+## :globe_with_meridians: Overview
-Este repositório reúne o projeto final do curso **PHP 7 Completo – Curso do Desenvolvedor Web 2021 + Projetos** (Udemy).
-Nele, apliquei conceitos de PHP, HTML, CSS, JavaScript, banco de dados e o padrão de projeto MVC para construir o **InʼNʼOut**, um sistema de controle de ponto que permite:
+This repository contains the final project from the **PHP 7 Complete – Web Developer Course 2021 + Projects** (Udemy).
+I applied PHP, HTML, CSS, JavaScript, database concepts, and the MVC design pattern to build **InʼNʼOut**, a time tracking system that allows you to:

-- Gerenciar colaboradores (criar, editar e excluir usuários)
+- Manage employees (create, edit, and delete users)
-- Registrar batidas de ponto (entrada e saída)
+- Record time punches (clock-in and clock-out)
-- Gerar relatórios mensais individuais de cada colaborador
+- Generate individual monthly reports for each employee
-- Emitir relatórios gerenciais consolidados
+- Produce consolidated managerial reports

 ---

-## :rocket: Funcionalidades
+## :rocket: Features

-1. **Cadastro de Usuários**
+1. **User Management**
-   - Inclusão, edição e remoção de colaboradores
+   - Add, edit, and remove employees
-2. **Registro de Ponto**
+2. **Time Punch Recording**
-   - Marcação de entrada e saída com timestamp
+   - Timestamped clock-in and clock-out
-3. **Relatórios Mensais**
+3. **Monthly Reports**
-   - Visão detalhada das horas trabalhadas por colaborador
+   - Detailed view of each employee’s hours worked
-4. **Relatório Gerencial**
+4. **Managerial Reports**
-   - Consolidação de dados para análise de desempenho
+   - Aggregate data for performance analysis

 ---

-## :hammer_and_wrench: Tecnologias e Ferramentas
+## :hammer_and_wrench: Technologies & Tools

-- **Linguagens & Frameworks**
+- **Languages & Frameworks**
-  - PHP 7 (puro)
+  - Native PHP 7
   - HTML5, CSS3, JavaScript
-  - Padrão MVC
+  - MVC architecture

-- **Banco de Dados**
+- **Database**
   - MySQL

-- **IDE & Extensões**
+- **IDE & Extensions**
   - Visual Studio Code
     - Code Runner
     - Material Icon Theme
     - Format HTML in PHP
     - PHP Intelephense

-- **Ambiente Local**
+- **Local Environment**
   - Laragon
   - MySQL Workbench

 ---

-## 🛠️ Como Executar o Projeto
+## 🛠️ Getting Started

-1. Clone este repositório na sua pasta de desenvolvimento (ex.: `www`, `htdocs`).
+1. Clone this repository into your development folder (e.g., `www`, `htdocs`).
-2. Crie um banco de dados MySQL com o nome `innout`.
+2. Create a MySQL database named `innout`.
-3. Importe o script SQL (`innout.sql`) para popular as tabelas iniciais.
+3. Import the `innout.sql` script to set up the initial tables.
-4. Ajuste as credenciais no arquivo `config/db.php`.
+4. Update your database credentials in `config/db.php`.
-5. Aponte o document root do servidor para a pasta `public`.
+5. Point your server’s document root to the `public` directory.
-6. Acesse `http://localhost/innout` e comece a usar!
+6. Open `http://localhost/innout` in your browser to start using the app!

 ---

-## 📚 Referência do Curso
+## 📚 Course Reference

-Este projeto foi desenvolvido como parte prática do módulo final do curso **PHP 7 Completo – Curso do Desenvolvedor Web 2021 + Projetos** em [Udemy](https://www.udemy.com/course/php-7-completo/).
+This project was created as the final practical assignment for the **PHP 7 Complete – Web Developer Course 2021 + Projects** on [Udemy](https://www.udemy.com/course/php-7-completo/).